R-Mielamud/TsUnited/example/backend/README.md

 Try to start the project using `npm start` command.
 As you can see in `package.json` file, the start is done using `tsu-node` binary.
 It reads configuration from the `ts-united.config.js` file, registers TS United services and runs any file you pass to it.
 You can see validation schemas imported from shared project in action by calling `POST /todo` endpoint (see project API documentation below)

 Also, you can build the project using `npm run build` command.
-It uses `tsu-node-compile` binary, which builds the project using it's `tsconfig.json` and replaces path aliases with corresponding relative paths.
-Related projects are also built and put into `.united_projects` folder inside the main project's output folder.
+It uses `tsu-node-compile` binary, which builds the project using it's `tsconfig.json`, replaces path aliases with corresponding relative paths and generates a merged `package.json` file which has all projects' dependencies.
+Related projects are also built and put into `.united_projects` folder inside the root project's output folder.

 Now let's check the TS United configuration.
 Open the `ts-united.config.js` file.
 All options are explained in details by comments in code.